-Now, let’s see the gap in the literature.
+Another way to build the research questions is to immerse yourself in the world of previous research and find the gap in the literature.
 Here are the types of gaps that exist in the literature.
-You can use this type of gap in writing the introduction and limitations of your thesis or article.
+You can use this type of gap to build your research question and write them in the introduction and limitations of your thesis or article.
 For example, the study’s rationale could be the methodological gap (mentioned in the introduction section).
 However, your study still could have a population gap (mentioned in the limitation section).

 Please find the document for more details on the types of research gaps.
 “Research Methods and Strategies Workshop: A Taxonomy of Research Gaps: Identifying and Defining the Seven Research Gaps” (researchgate.net)

-Last but not least, learning a variety of research methods can not only help you transform from problem statements to research questions but can also expand your researcher’s toolbox to come up with more research questions!
-Please see the following guide for information on learning research methodology to broaden your toolbox as a researcher 🙂.
+Last but not least, learning various research methods can help you transform from problem statements to research questions and expand your researcher’s toolbox to come up with more research questions!
+Please see the following guide for information on learning research methodology to broaden your toolbox as a researcher.